Mathimix7/HueMix-Link/README.md

 **Note:** It is recommended to press the button under the device once every time a new server is created to ensure the buttons are aware of the server's existence.

+## ESP-NOW Button

+The ESP-NOW button is based on the ESP-NOW protocol and operates in deep sleep mode to optimize battery life.
+With a single main button, it provides convenient control over the Hue lights.
+Here are the key features and functionalities of the button:
+### Deep Sleep Mode

+The ESP-NOW button is designed to operate in deep sleep mode at all times.
+This feature helps to maximize battery life by minimizing power consumption during idle periods.
+### Button Actions

+The main button on the ESP-NOW button serves various functions:

+1. Single Click:
+   - On a single click, the button attempts to send the data to the ESP server.
+   - It cycles through the scenes that can be configured on the website.
+2. First Click Interaction:
+   - If it's the first time the button is clicked and it's in proximity to a server, it automatically gets added to the entire system and the website.
+3. Two-Second Click:
+   - If the button is clicked again within two seconds of the first click, it turns off the lights (if they are currently on).
+   - Otherwise, it transitions to the first scene in the sequence.
+4. Holding the Button:
+   - Holding the button allows you to increase or decrease the brightness level of the lights.

+### LED Indication

+The ESP-NOW button features LED indicators to provide feedback on the status of data transmission:

+- Single Blink: The LED blinks once to indicate that the message was successfully sent to the server.
+- Double Blink: If the LED blinks twice, it means the data was not successfully sent.
+Please ensure that the server is connected and within close proximity to the button.

+Note: It is recommended to check the server connection and ensure they are not too far apart if you encounter issues with data transmission.

+By utilizing the ESP-NOW button, you can conveniently control the Hue lights and enjoy extended battery life due to the efficient deep sleep mode.

 ## Linux Service Setup

 To set up the Linux service for hosting the HueMix Link website and running the TCP server, follow these steps: